CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 Exercise 1 (15-20 mins)
 ~~~~~~~~~~~~~~~~~~~~~

-2.1 Laptop or Desktop
+2.1 Setting up Laptop
 ~~~~~~~~~~~~~~~~~~~~~

-To Install Singularity on your laptop or desktop PC: (`Mac <http://singularity.lbl.gov/install-mac>`_, `Windows <http://singularity.lbl.gov/install-windows>`_, `Linux <http://singularity.lbl.gov/install-linux>`_)
+To Install Singularity on your laptop or desktop PC follow the instructions from Singularity: (`Mac <http://singularity.lbl.gov/install-mac>`_, `Windows <http://singularity.lbl.gov/install-windows>`_, `Linux <http://singularity.lbl.gov/install-linux>`_)

-  * running VM is required on Mac OS X, Singularityware `VagrantBox <https://app.vagrantup.com/singularityware/boxes/singularity-2.4/versions/2.4>`_
+  * running a VM is required on Mac OS X, Singularityware `VagrantBox <https://app.vagrantup.com/singularityware/boxes/singularity-2.4/versions/2.4>`_

 2.2 HPC
 ~~~~~~~

-Load Singularity module on HPC/XSEDE
+Load a Singularity module on a HPC

-If you are working on HPC, you may need to contact your systems administrator and request they install `Singularity  <http://singularity.lbl.gov/install-request>`_.
+If you are interested in working on HPC, you may need to contact your systems administrator and request they install `Singularity  <http://singularity.lbl.gov/install-request>`_.

 Most HPC systems are running Environment Modules with the simple command `module`.
 You can check to see what is available: